 In my 6 month post I mentioned the beast from the east and the coldest winter I’d ever experience, well it’s now coming to the end of summer and It’s safe to say, with a lot of complaining, I survived the London heatwave of 2018.
 Survived it despite the lack of aircon (or even a fan-Argos and Amazon both being out of stock).
 London in the summer is not a comfortable place.

 At the start of summer I finally moved out of the Hostel in Notting Hill into a flat with some Aussie and Kiwi girls in Ladbroke Grove.
 From one end of Portobello Road to the other.
 I feel so much more settled here in the flat.
 It’s great having a kitchen and my own space and I live with great girls who are always up for a chat or drink whilst cooking dinner in our tiny kitchen!
 I spent my days off riding along the canal behind my flat to grassy spots and sun baking by the water with a good book and some tunes.
 I spent lovely warm evenings drinking and picnicking in London’s various parks with friends and many warm nights out and about in the city meeting new people.
-Because I spent most of the past 6 months working and traveling I didn’t go on as many day trips as I had in Hastings, along cliff tops over looking the sea.
+Because I spent most of the past 6 months working and traveling I didn’t go on as many day trips as I had when I first moved over but managed to fit in a few such as hiking in Hastings, along cliff tops over looking the sea.
 It was a grey, misty and muddy day.
 I finally ventured up to Stratford-Upon-Avon, a pretty, little town that’s been on my list for 2 years.
 It was another grey and drizzly day but I still managed to get out and wander around.
 I’ll definitely be going back while the weather is still decent.
 I chased deer in Richmond park, avoided getting stung by the hundreds of bee’s at Mayfield Lavender Farm and experience the craziness that is the Notting Hill Carnival, which happened to fall on my 1 year anniversary of arriving in London.
 Perfect way to celebrate- drinking with friends on our balcony as the parade went by on the street below.
 It resulted in a couple of sleepless nights due to all the music and partying going on in our area over the August Bank Holiday weekend.

 In one year I have lived in 3 different places, 4 different rooms.
 I’ve shared a room the entire time, something I haven’t had to do in a very long time, with almost 20 different girls from all over the world.